ccgomezn/vc/docs/md/docs/workshops/rendering/radiosity.md

 On many situations light does not necessarily reflects when it hits a surface, it may scatter in the new medium, or be completely absorbed.
 The BSSRDF models the scattering of the light in a medium, and can describe light transport between any two rays that hit a surface.

 In general, the BSSRDF is an eight-dimensional function, expressing what fraction of light energy entering the object at a location [x_i](:Formula) from a direction [w_i](:Formula) leaves the object at a second location [x_o](:Formula) into direction [w_o](:Formula), and it has the advantage of creating smother and high quality scenes, using a complex integrate function that has to be solved by numerical integration or Monte Carlo methods.

+## Results of the radiosity algorithm

+The cornell box is a scenario that is considered as the "Hello World" of radiosity engineers and figure 2 shows the result of the implementation of Brennan J. Rusnell on that scenario, showing the good results that can be achieved using this algorithm.

+> :P5 sketch=/docs/sketches/cornell.js, width=300, height=400

+(Figure 2 The Cornell box with radiosity algorithm, Radiosity for Computer Graphics, Brennan J. Rusnell, 2007)